ipfs/ipfs-docs/docs/how-to/websites-on-ipfs/link-a-domain.md

 ![](./images/link-a-domain/dns-add-content-record.png)

-Save and in a few hours, you'll be able to go to www.YourDomainName.com and view your website.
+Save your changes.
+Traditional domain names can take some time to propagate through the internet, so it may take a few hours for your domain to point to your site hosted on IPFS.

 ## ENS